Betsy Drake: Career

 On Christmas Day 1949, Drake and Grant married in a private ceremony organized by Grant's best man, Howard Hughes, and chose a low-key, introspective private life.
 They delved into transcendentalism, mysticism, and yoga.
 She took up causes including the plight of homeless children in Los Angeles.
 In 1954, they bought the "Las Palomas" estate in The Movie Colony neighborhood of Palm Springs, California.

 The couple co-starred in the radio series Mr. and Mrs. Blandings (1951).
 They appeared together in the comedy drama Room for One More (1952), and Drake appeared in leading roles in England and the U.S., and a supporting role in the satiric comedy film Will Success Spoil Rock Hunter?
 (1957).

 Drake wrote the original script for the film Houseboat (1958) under a pseudonym, basing it on an unpublished story she had written.
 Starring Grant, Drake anticipated co-starring in the film.
 Grant, however, who began an affair with Sophia Loren while filming The Pride and the Passion (1957), arranged for Loren to take Drake's place in Houseboat with a rewritten script for which Drake did not receive credit.
 The affair ended in bitterness before The Pride and the Passions filming ended, causing problems on the Houseboat set.

 Drake subsequently gave up acting and pursued other career interests.
 She earned a Master of Education degree from Harvard University and became a children's therapist.
 Drake was a director of psychodrama at the UCLA Neuropsychiatric Institute, worked at Cedars-Sinai Hospital, and maintained a private therapy practice.
 She taught at UCLA, Pepperdine University, and presented research at the 52nd Annual Meeting American Orthopsychiatric Association in 1975.
 Under the name Betsy Drake Grant, her novel Children, You Are Very Little (1971) was published by Atheneum Books.

-Drake's last screen appearance was in the documentary film Cary Grant: A Class Apart (2005), in which she reflected on Grant and their time together, and denied rumors alleging he was bisexual.
+Drake's last screen appearance was in the documentary film Cary Grant: A Class Apart (2005), in which she reflected on Grant and their time together, and denied rumors alleging he was homosexual while suggesting he may have been bisexual.